Note: This article is not financial advice. Hubble Protocol does not endorse any of the tokens or platforms mentioned in this article.

 By the sixth stage of Tour de SOL, in July of 2020, these were the stats that existed on Solana's blog:

-Notice how the network established 5x more validator nodes over the course of several months.
-At that same time, Solana also drew the attention of one of crypto's biggest big-brains, Sam Bankman-Fried, also known as SBF.
+Notice how the network established 5x more validator nodes over the course of several months, from 50 to 251 validators.

 Setting the Stage for Stablecoin Liquidity and Welcoming New Project Growth